The Importance of Context When Recommending TV Content: Dataset and Algorithms: Prediction of Preferences

 \subsubsection{Feature configuration \textit{all}}

 The performance using feature configuration \textit{all} is shown in Table~\ref{tab:res}.
-It is not a surprise that random scores approximately 0.1 in A@1 (10 target classes), and that toppop scores close to 0.25 since it was shown that \textit{series} as the most watched genre accounts for approximately one fourth of the data points.
-Also, toppop outperforms random in terms of A@3 and MRR.
+It is not a surprise that random scores approximately 0.1 in HR@1 (10 target classes), and that toppop scores close to 0.25 since it was shown that \textit{series} as the most watched genre accounts for approximately one fourth of the data points.
+Also, toppop outperforms random in terms of HR@3 and MRR.
 Note, however, that random performs better than toppop for F1 (macro), due to the diversity in predicted genres.

-The remaining methods achieve considerably higher scores than both baselines.
-LR, as the best scoring, almost doubles the A@1 of toppop, and successfully predicts the genre in approximately 44\% of the cases and 82\% when allowing three guesses.
-The MRR indicates that on average the true genre is ranked among the first and second (as indicated by 1/MRR$\approx$1.6) of the 10 possible genres.
-The corresponding numbers for toppop and random are 2.2 and 3.4, respectively.
+The remaining methods achieve considerably higher scores than random and toppop.
+LR, as the best scoring, almost doubles the HR@1 of toppop, and successfully predicts the genre in approximately 44\% of the cases and 82\% when allowing three guesses.